Keeper-Security/keeper-sdk-dotnet/README.md

 ### .Net and PowerShell SDK for Keeper Password Manager

-The Keeper .Net and PowerShell module ("PowerCommander") provides basic vault API access.
+The Keeper .Net and PowerShell module ("PowerCommander") provides vault and administrative level automation.
 The current features of the .Net and PowerShell library include the following:

+* Authenticate to Keeper
-* Access your Keeper vault (records, folders, shared folders)
+* Access the Keeper vault (records, folders, shared folders)
-* Manage records (Retrieve/Add/Edit)
+* Manage records (CRUD operations for Records, Attachments, Folders, Shared Folders)
+* Administrative functions (Team Management)
 * Customize integration into your backend systems
 * Update/Rotate passwords in the vault